terryaney/Documentation.Camelot/KatApp.Vue.md

 #### IKaTableModel.name

 Property Type: `string`; Required
-The name of the RBL Framework result table to process.
+The name of the RBLe Framework result table to process.

 #### IKaTableModel.css